The Airmen's Stories - Sgt. J Pipa

 When Poland was eventually overrun by the Germans Pipa escaped once more, this time via Rumania to France, arriving on the 30th July 1939.
-He, like many other Czech pilots, signed on for 5 years in the French Foreign Legion as a private soldier, being sent to Sidi bel Abbes in Algeria for training.
+He, like many other Czech pilots, signed on for 5 years in the French Foreign Legion, the only option then available, being sent to Sidi bel Abbes in Algeria for training.
 When war was declared, Pipa was seconded to the l’Armee de l’Air and posted to Chartes to join Groupe de Chasse 1/1.
 He was promoted to Sergeant on the 2nd October 1939 and then to Captain on the 11th November.

 When France capitulated Pipa left on the 23rd June, escaping via Oran.
 He reached Casablanca by train and then by small boat via Morocco to Gibraltar.
 From here he sailed in a convoy via the Suez Canal and South Africa, arriving at Liverpool on the 12th July 1940.

-On the 25th July he enlisted into the RAFVR at Cosford as an AC2, was promoted to Sergeant by the 18th September, earning his RAF wings and being given the service number 787510.
+On the 25th July he enlisted in the RAFVR at Cosford as an AC2, was promoted to Sergeant by the 18th September, earning his RAF wings and being given the service number 787510.

 On the 7th October he was awarded the Czech Medal for Gallantry for his previous service with the French Air Force, this also was the first day he flew with the squadron operationally.

-On the 10th October probably due to his inexperience on Hurricanes he was involved in an accident whilst flying number L2143.
+On the 10th October probably due to his inexperience on Hurricanes he was involved in an accident whilst flying L2143.
 Landing in a high wind, Pipa bounced back to a height of 20ft, stalled and landed on one wheel, collapsing the undercarriage.
-This was only his sixth Hurricane landing !
+This was only his sixth Hurricane landing.

-On the 29th May, Pipa was one of 15 pilots from the squadron who took off from Prestwick to reinforce the air sector on the return of the Fleet from operations in the Atlantic against the battleship ‘Bismarck’.
+On 29th May Pipa was one of 15 pilots from the squadron who took off from Prestwick to reinforce the air sector on the return of the Fleet from operations in the Atlantic against the battleship ‘Bismarck’.

-On the 24th July S/Ldr.
-Dalton-Morgan was flying on a patrol with P/O Bourne between the Firth of Forth and St Abbot’s Head when they spotted a lone Ju88 below them crossing the coast.
-S/Ldr.
-Dalton-Morgan attacked it, diving from 3000ft and opened fire when it was within range causing its undercarriage to fall down along with other damage to the aircraft.
-Unfortunately during this manoeuvre the engine of his Hurricane stopped, forcing him to make a landing on the sea whilst leaving the ‘kill’ to P/O Bourne.
 Another section led by Pipa then appeared on the scene, again S/Ldr.
 Dalton-Morgan makes reference to this in his autobiography:- ‘The section was led by my own No 2, Joe Pipa, a sure sign that all would be well.
 He flew low over me and threw out another life jacket that I collected and tied to my own.
-He then flew low and slow over me again and pointed in an Easterly direction where he could see two men in another dinghy, the crew of the downed Ju 88 !'.
+He then flew low and slow over me again and pointed in an Easterly direction where he could see two men in another dinghy, the crew of the downed Ju88 !'.

 Dalton-Morgan spent the night and most of the following morning in his dinghy, when around midday he saw the familiar sight of Joe Pipa overhead, again pointing in an easterly direction, this time towards some smoke on the horizon.
 Whilst Pipa continued to circle overhead, another aircraft went towards the smoke and directed the destroyer HMS Ludlow towards Dalton-Morgan’s dinghy.
 The ship was en route to join a convoy bound for the USA, and signalled to a nearby fishing boat to collect the wounded pilot and take him to the Naval Hospital at Kingent.
 The Luftwaffe Ju88 was later identified as coming from D2 of 1(F)120, all the crew recorded as killed or missing.

-On the 4th October 1941 the squadron moved to Acklington in order that the experienced pilots (Pipa being one of those) could work up operational tactics with No 1460 Flight, an experimental unit equipped with Turbinlite Havocs.
-It proved to be a failure but 43 squadron gained some valuable night fighting experience.
+On 4th October 1941 the squadron moved to Acklington in order that the experienced pilots (Pipa being one of those) could work up operational tactics with No. 1460 Flight, an experimental unit equipped with Turbinlite Havocs.
+It proved to be a failure but 43 Squadron gained some valuable night fighting experience.
 Two days before Christmas 1941 Pipa received congratulations from the AOC 13 Group and was awarded a bar to his Military Cross, as well as being promoted to Flight Sergeant.